Encyclopedia Of Detroit

 Berkey, Charles A.

-Three other cities, Grand Rapids, Michigan; Toledo, Ohio; and Cleveland, Ohio, also saw the benefits of Exchange Clubs and enacted their own.
+Three other cities, Grand Rapids, Michigan; Toledo, Ohio; and Cleveland, Ohio, also saw the benefits of Exchange Clubs and shaped their own.
 In 1917 members of these four clubs came together and founded the National Exchange Club as a nonprofit organization, with Berkey serving as their first president.